Background

 Structure: The Bridge Street Dam is made of reinforced concrete and is approximately 275 feet in length and 10 feet high.
 The hydropower turbines are located in the basement of the Sparhawk Mill, a penstock moves water from the Dam to the Sparhawk Mill where some is used for the hydropower operations.

-Purpose: A hydroelectric generating facility at Sparhawk Mill uses water from Bridge Street Dam to produce small amounts of hydropower for use by tenants of the Sparhawk Mill with limited amount sent to the power grid.
+Purpose: A hydroelectric generating facility at Sparhawk Mill uses water from Bridge Street Dam to produce small amounts of hydropower foruse by tenants of the Sparhawk Mill with limited amount sent to the power grid.
 The Town receives minimal if any revenue from the hydropower operation.

 Owner: The Town of Yarmouth acquired the dam, right-of-way over adjoining property and flowage right in 1973.
 Flowage rights are limited to maintaining or lowering the existing water level.
-The hydropower operations in the Sparhawk Mill are managed by Bob Poor, Granite Ridge Properties.

 Fish passage: Fish passage facilities were not part of the original dam configuration but were added in 1974.
 The Maine Department of Marine Resources maintains a lease from the Town to operate the fishway but the fishway has not been maintained and does not function.
 Funding from the Department of Marine Resources for repair or maintenance is severely limited.